elgentos/magento2-cypress-testing-suite/README.md

 We haven't made tests for the Hyvä React Checkout yet.
 PR's are definitely welcome now that [we have a stable version](https://github.com/hyva-themes/magento2-react-checkout).

 ## Progress
-We are at 62%; 48 out of 78 tests are done.
+We are at 72%; 56 out of the proposed 78 tests are done.

 Wording & naming are subject to change.